NREL/floris/docs/index.md

 ## Installation

-> :exclamation: **It is highly recommended that you install FLORIS V3 into a new clean virtual environment**.
+>  **It is highly recommended that you install FLORIS V3 into a new clean virtual environment**.
 Installing into the existing V2 environment has been seen to cause conflicts.
 Further, if you wish to use pyoptsparse with FLORIS, it is recommended to install pyoptsparse into your environment prior to FLORIS

 FLORIS can be installed by downloading the source code or via the PyPI package manager with `pip`.